Fundamental Concepts

 StatePort is an abstraction for reactive state, inspired by the “port” concept in hexagonal architecture.
 Just as ports define interfaces that allow your application to work with different adapters (databases, APIs, etc.), StatePort defines a common interface for reactive state.
 This abstraction enables you to work with ReactiveValue from the core package, but also inject reactive states from various frameworks (React, Solid, Svelte) when needed, making your business logic reactive to framework-specific state while remaining framework-agnostic.

-- Write business logic that doesn't depend on any specific framework
+The StatePort pattern allows you to write business logic that doesn’t depend on any specific framework, so you can

-- Test your logic without framework mocking
+- test your logic without framework mocking

-- Share code between different frontend projects
+- share code between different frontend projects

 Example